alexanderlars/advanced_python_continuation_project/README.md

 ## Project Overview
-The goal of this project is to analyze the [UCI Student Performance Dataset](https://archive.ics.uci.edu/ml/datasets/student+performance) and answer the question: **"Can we predict a student's final math grade (G3) based on their background, lifestyle, and study habits, without relying on earlier grades?"**
+The goal of this project is to analyze the [UCI Student Performance Dataset](https://archive.ics.uci.edu/ml/datasets/student+performance) and answer the question: **"Can we predict a student's final math grade (G3) based on their background, lifestyle, and study habits, without relying on earlier grades?"** This is done using linear regression and shown in a dashboard.

 ## Data Source
 The dataset used is the **Student Performance Data Set** from the UCI Machine Learning Repository.